-In season 1 of Cargo Shorts, a podcast brought to you by Old Dominion Freight Line, American Trucking Associations’ Chief Economist Bob Costello introduced a concept called “Just-In-Time Plus.”
+In episode 1 of Cargo Shorts, a podcast brought to you by Old Dominion Freight Line, American Trucking Associations’ Chief Economist Bob Costello introduced a concept called “Just-In-Time Plus.”
 Manufacturers are adding some cushion to their inventory levels at all points in the supply chain to ensure safety stock, while maintaining the JIT model from which it has reaped benefits over the last two decades.

 “Manufacturing across the board has been operating on some pretty lean inventories, and the pandemic exacerbated something that was percolating under the surface.
 Many companies realized that one little hiccup in the supply chain and the whole thing will get thrown off.”
 Costello said.